I bought Andrew a lovely new Grab bag for Christmas. I am so thoughtful.

 Just makes life better!

 Having some water would be essential.
 A kit like this could be handy to keep in the kit as well.
 It desalinates the sea water by using a reverse osmosis process.
+You can also get hand operated water makers.
+They are expensive but would be great to have if you were going somewhere very remote.

 Technology in this area is improving by the day so there is bound to be an even better product available by the time we go sailing, however this one looks awesome.
 Gives you satellite data , phone calling and texts from anywhere in the world using satellite technology.
 I will be keeping an eye on the Iridium Go product.
 It looks brilliant.
+Also just released is the Garmin InReach which looks amazing.

 Large plastic container